glpi-project/docdev/source/plugins/massiveactions.rst

 Plugins can use the core's :doc:`massive actions <../devapi/massiveactions>` for its own itemtypes.

-They just need to aditionnaly define a hook in their init function (setup.php):
+They just need to additionally define a hook in their init function (setup.php):

 .. code-block:: php